 Are probiotics the next skincare breakthrough?
-Keep flipping to find out!
+Keep scrolling to find out.

 Bacteria Vs. Your Skin

 First things first—let’s establish the fact that bacteria already exists on your skin.
 If that was a bombshell, we apologize.
 Here’s the good news: most of the bacterial cells that live inside and on your body are harmless, according to the American Academy of Dermatology.
-In fact, some studies show that they can even be beneficial.
+In fact, many may even be beneficial.
 But as any acne or rosacea-sufferer knows, it’s not all sunshine and roses—sometimes, your body may think living microorganisms are a potential threat, and spring into action to counter it, resulting in inflammation, redness, bumpiness, and more.
 This is where probiotics come in.